cardano-scaling/hydra/docs/monthly/2023-03-monthly.md

 Meet - [slides](https://docs.google.com/presentation/d/1yZ4AqUQ8OBMG9ARMYvj3IOjaIAqglf7kZei4vsLMrbs/edit#slide=id.g1f87a7454a5_0_1392)/[recording](https://www.youtube.com/watch?v=mA9lMV0tKN8).

 This month was very important for the project and culminated in the first demonstration of a Hydra Head on mainnet!
-The demo was well received and we received positive feedback in the meeting, on following twitter announcements and on the published recording on youtube.
-Inspired by this, we saw multiple people reach out how they could help and collaborate on communicating, educating and ultimately spreading the love.
+The demo was well received in the meeting, on following twitter announcements, and the published recording on youtube.
+Inspired by this, we saw multiple people offer to help and collaborate on communicating, educating, and ultimately spreading the love.
 The invitation via the new discord category worked well - we had about 40 community members in the call - and we will continue with this workflow.
 Make sure to follow the Hydra [#announcements](discord.gg/Bwdy2jNdm2) on the IOG Technical discord server.

-While being mainnet compatible is a major milestone for the project, there are still many known issues, short-comings and requested features.
-The roadmap changes of this month should make it clear that we are serious about the latter - Hydra will only reach 1.0.0 if it is used by an application on mainnet.
+While being mainnet compatible is a major milestone for the project, there are still many known issues, shortcomings and requested features.
+The roadmap changes this month should make it clear that we are serious about the latter - Hydra will only reach 1.0.0 if it is used by an application on mainnet.
-Hence, we will focus on adding features required for payments, voting, auctions,
-.. and eventually, your use case.
+Hence, we will focus on adding features required for payments, voting, auctions... and your use case.

-Hydra Head is ready to be used on mainnet .. are you?
+Hydra Head is ready to be used on mainnet.
+Are you ready to use it?